mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```

-## Consuming the ToggleButton control in XAML
+## Consuming the ToggleButton control
 The `ToggleButton` control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the control element.
 The following code example shows how the `ToggleButton` control can be consumed by a XAML page:
 ```xaml
 <ContentPage ...